dedonlab/metagenomic_PT-seq_data_analysis/README.md

 ### 0. Prepare
 1. Install the dependences
-2. Download the scripts and the demo dataset.
+2. Download the scripts.
 Place them in the work directory, e.g. work.
-3. Keep the demo dataset in work/demo/
+4. Keep the demo dataset in work/demo/
-4. (Optional) To deplete human sequence contamination, please download the hg19_main_mask_ribo_animal_allplant_allfungus.fa.gz file at https://zenodo.org/records/1208052 and place it in the work/demo folder with the demo reads.
+5. To deplete human sequence contamination, please download the hg19_main_mask_ribo_animal_allplant_allfungus.fa.gz file at https://zenodo.org/records/1208052 and place it in the work/demo folder with the demo reads.
-5. Modify trim.sh with ${path_to_your_bbmap}
+6. Modify trim.sh with ${path_to_your_bbmap}
+7. For demo data analysis, users can start with trimmed reads (\*_final.fastq) and demo reference genomes available at https://doi.org/10.6084/m9.figshare.31476859.
+Extract and put the folder in the work/demo folder.

 ### 1. Trim
 1.1 trim reads: RAM >= 50G is required.
 For real PT-seq dataset, we recommond thread >= 10.